daac-tools/find-simdoc/README.md

 You have to prepare a document file containing search sentences line by line.

-Here, from the Reuters Corpus provided by NLTK, you can produce the document file used throughout this example, with the following command.
+From the Reuters Corpus provided by NLTK, you can produce the document file used throughout this example, with the following command.

 ```
 $ ./scripts/load_nltk_sents.py reuters
 ```

 `reuters.txt` will be output.
+Note that, since lines are shuffled to deduplicate sentences, your file will not be the identical to the following example.

 ```
 $ head reuters.txt